 To close with a quote from Kotler, ‘Marketing is not the art of finding clever ways to dispose of what you make.
 Marketing is the art of creating genuine customer value.’

 Admittedly, today there are several technologically cleverer ways of reaching out and engaging with consumers in order to sell more products more quickly.
 However, to call these approaches digital marketing is to mistake tactical execution for marketing strategy.
-Marketing strategy continues to be rooted in a keen understanding of customer value.
-Whether that value is best delivered via email or direct mail, TV or YouTube, print or podcast, or some other combination thereof, will be determined by a marketer’s knowledge of their customer’s preferences and behaviours.
+Marketing strategy outlines, including the best marketing strategies, must remain rooted in a keen understanding of customer value.
+Whether that value is delivered via email or direct mail, TV or YouTube, print or podcast, or some other combination thereof, will be determined by a marketer's knowledge of their customer's preferences and behaviours, all while considering the role of content marketing.